Lastoneparis/Decentralised_Messenger_secure/README.md

 # Decentralised_Messenger_secure
-IHSOTAHS is **100% open source**, built with transparency and auditability at its core.
+OSHI is **100% open source**, built with transparency and auditability at its core.
 Every line of code is public and verifiable.

-IHSOTAHS - The Sovereign Messenger
+OSHI - The Sovereign Messenger

 Decentralized, end-to-end encrypted messaging without servers

-IHSOTAHS is a proof-of-concept secure messenger that works offline using peer-to-peer mesh networking.
+OSHI is a proof-of-concept secure messenger that works offline using peer-to-peer mesh networking.
 Built on principles of digital sovereignty, privacy, and resilience.

 🔐 Security Features